Updated: Sep 7

 To be clear, I DID have knee replacement at age 47.
 That might sound extreme because that is a young age for such a drastic move.
 But it was also extreme to continue playing college basketball and maintaining my casual running regimen in my younger days even though I was doing it all with a torn ACL.
 My adherence to "no pain, no gain" for most of my life until that point proved to be a harmful illusion.

 With my Feldenkrais training and a lot of support from multiple experienced practitioners, I not only recovered from my knee replacement but I am better in every dimension of myself.
-Though it was a physical limitation that brought me to the method, it is the deeper psychological transformation that continues to feed my well-being, with much, much more growth ahead.
+Though it was a physical limitation that brought me to the method, it is the deepening well-being that comes with a sustained practice that makes the difference for me.
+The learning never ends!

 Feldenkrais helped me cultivate a way of living that is more process-oriented (learning) than achievement-oriented.
 It helped me learn a new way to be in relationship with my body, and with my whole self in turn.
 So now, when I feel twinges of discomfort, my response is different than it was in the past.
 I know myself better, and I know how to work through a healing process.